davewsmith/play/d3graph/README.md

 The stuff here is mostly Not My Code.

+## Examples

-## Examples from Observable
+Mostly from digging around on Observable

-These are all
+To run

     cd $dir; python3 -m http.server